croxton/Stash/README.md

 	...
 	{exp:stash:set}

-### scope = ['user'|'site']
+### scope = ['local'|'user'|'site']
-When save ="yes", determines if the variable is locally scoped to the User's session, or globally (set for everyone who visits the site) (optional, default is 'user').
+Determines if an instance of the variable is set for the current page only, for the current user, or globally (set for everyone who visits the site) (optional, default is 'user').

+#### `scope = "local"`
+A 'local' variable exists in memory for the duration of the current HTTP request, and expires once the page has been rendered.
+It cannot be saved to the database.

-#### scope = "user"
+#### `scope = "user"`
+A 'user' variable behaves like a local variable but can optionally be saved to the database for persistence across page loads (with `save="yes"`).
+When saved, the variable is linked to the user's session id, and so it's content is only visible to that user.
+While a user-scoped variable can be set to expire after an arbitrary time period (with `refresh=""`), by default it will expire anyway once the users' session has ended.
+For persistence of user-scoped variables beyond the user's current browser session set the 'stash_cookie_expire' configuration setting to the desired number of seconds.

-A 'user' variable is linked to the users session id.
-Only they will see it.
-Use for pagination, search queries, or chunks of personalised content that you need to cache across multiple pages.
+Use for pagination, search queries, or chunks of personalised content that you need to persist across pages.

-#### scope = "site"
+#### `scope = "site"`
-A 'global' variable is set only once until it expires, and is accessible to ALL site visitors.
-Use in combination with [Switchee](https://github.com/croxton/Switchee) for caching and reusing rendered content throughout your site.
+A 'site' variable is set only once until it expires, and is visible to ALL site visitors.
+Use for caching common parts of your template.

 ### append = ['yes'|'no']
 The value is appended to the existing variable. (optional, default is 'no').
 Equivalent to using `{exp:stash:append}`